jackapbutler/ey-nextwave-challenge-2019/README.md

 ![Image of framework](https://github.com/jackapbutler/EY-NextWave-Challenge/blob/master/ey_nextwave.PNG)

 # Method
-1. I researched papers previous methods used to tackle this topic.
+1. I researched previous publications that tackled similar topics.

-2. I concluded that people at similar positions tend to be going to the same destination (IBM Taxi Destination problem).
+2. I concluded that people who start at similar positions tend to be going to the same final destination (IBM Taxi Destination paper).

-3. I developed a KNN algorithm on (x,y) coordinate data as it was a very effective method that required the least amount of time.
+3. I developed a KNN algorithm on (x,y) coordinate data as it was a very effective method that required the least amount of time to implement and tweak.

-4. I eliminated variables that were not relevant and only served to overcomplicated the model.
+4. I eliminated any variables that were not relevant and only served to overcomplicated the data.

-5. I explored a variety of numerical values for ‘K’ with different distance metrics and training data sampling techniques.
+5. I explored a variety of numerical values for ‘K’ while also varying the distance metric and training data sampling techniques.

-6. Possible implementations of my solution include targeted advertising, urban planning and rideshare services.
+6. Possible real world uses of my solution include targeted advertising, urban planning and rideshare services.